 Today, we will see a simple Python 3 program to check Armstrong’s number.
-In case you missed our previous Python 3 blog, do check it out where I have created a simple Python calculator.
+If you missed our previous Python 3 blog, check out where I have created a simple Python calculator.

 To understand this example, you should know the following Python programming concepts.